tlgls/CS-3353-Program-1/README.md

 # CS-3353-Program-1

-Check Python version is at least >3.13
+Check Python version is at least >3.13, you check your version by command below:
 ```
 python3 --version
 ```